 Melatonin is the sleep hormone.
-The relaxation hormone is serotonin.
-A good walk can enhance the effect of melatonin and trigger the production serotonin.
-A stiff saunter also helps to evaporate stress hormones.
+Whereas, the relaxation hormone is serotonin.
+A good walk can enhance all the effects of melatonin and trigger the production serotonin.
+A stiff saunter also helps to evaporate the stress hormones.

 As a rule exercise will raise your body temperature.
 The drop in temperature, as it lowers following exercise, primes you for a restful slumber.

 Ambulation tones your leg and abdominal muscle mass.
-That in turn will raise your metabolic rate.
-Metabolism is the speed your body burns calories.
+That in turn will help to raise your metabolic rate.
+As the chronology of brisk walking shows, metabolism is the speed your body burns calories.

 Taking a regular stroll also nourishes cartilage.
 That is the cushioning tissue between the ends of bones.
 A rich supply of nutrients and oxygen to cartilage cells helps prevent arthritic deterioration.

 Physical activity decreases the likelihood of you developing cancer, diabetes, and stroke.
 Walking can boost your immunity and hormone function.
 These biological mechanisms help your body guard against, and ward off, diseases and illnesses.

 Our brains shrink as we age.
 Brain atrophy occurs when there is a reduction in nerve cells and brain volume.
 Being obese, smoking, having diabetes, or high blood pressure all exacerbate the problem.

 Walking improves circulations and helps shield you from cognitive impairment.
 The more you walk the less likely you are to incur dementia.

 Hospital data shows that regular walking promotes longevity in life.
 The analysis found that you can attain 7 minutes of extra life for every minute of exercise.